SpringRole/sv-us-docs/source/index.html.md

 1. Introduction - _where entities, environments, and authentication protocols are detailed._
 2. Getting Started with the APIs - _where basic understanding of api structure and environments are detailed._
 3. Company API flow - _where functions available to users logged in as company admins are detailed._
-4. User API flow - _where functions available to users logged in as employees are detailed._
+4. Candidate API flow - _where functions available to users logged in as candidates are detailed._

 ---